Nivalyx/osu-wiki/wiki/Beatmap/Converts/en.md

 *See also: [osu!catch mapping/osu! conversion notes](/wiki/Game_mode/osu!catch#osu!-conversion-notes)*

-Converts between osu! and osu!catch are generated according to the rhythm and the *horizontal placement* (e.g. the x-axis coordinate) of the hit objects present in the base beatmap.
+Converts between osu! and osu!catch are generated according to the rhythm and the *horizontal placement* (e.g. the x-axis coordinate) of the hit objects in the beatmap.
 The conversion between the two game modes goes as follows:

 - Circles, slider heads, slider tails, and slider repeats are converted as *fruits*.
 - Slider ticks are converted as *juice drops*.